ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 be the "policy_published", which will record the policy configuration observed by the receiving system.
 Mandatory fields are "domain", "p", "sp".
 Optional fields are "fo", "adkim", "aspf", "testing", and "discovery_method".
-There MAY be an optional third section, "extension".
+There is be an optional third section, "extension".

 Within the data section, the report will contain record(s) stating which IP addresses were seen to have delivered messages for the Author Domain to the receiving